julian-klode/lingolang/docs/evaluation.md

 		},
 ```

-Every implemented statement is tested.
+Every implemented statement is tested, again not for all possible cases.